Fantifa: 21st century

-A fantifa flag is flown in 2018.
+A fantifa flag is flown at a 2018 protest in the Ele Não movement in Brazil.

 The general German antifa movement fractured in 2001, splintering off into competing anti-nationalist groups.
 Following the September 11 attacks, far-left movements increasingly turned their aggression toward other leftist movements instead of viewing the threat of neo-Nazism as important enough to actively target.
 Antifa groups lost their perceived relevancy, and fantifa likewise diminished into obscurity.

 Simultaneously, the fantifa of the 1990s could not continue in its same form very far into the 2000s due to the changing nature of feminism.
 The influence of Judith Butler disrupted the radical feminist politics of German feminism.
 When fantifa was revived, feminism was transitioning from its third wave to its fourth and fantifa incorporated queer feminist ideology as part of this shift.

 In 2016, fantifa participated in a Goethe University Frankfurt student effort to aggregate reports of abuse committed by pickup artists.
 By 2017, fantifa was celebrated among common German feminist protest chants with the English/German chant, "High kick, low kick, Fantifa; Feminismus schalala!" ("feminism sha la la").
 After the 2018 Brazilian election of Jair Bolsonaro, the fantifa flag was flown as part of the Ele Não movement.
 In 2020, fantifa activists performed various destructive but nonviolent acts of vandalism such as throwing a stink bomb into a neo-Nazi tattoo parlor.

 As the German far-right saw increased popularity with the founding of Alternative for Germany, there was a corresponding increase in anti-feminist sentiment.
 Fantifa became more relevant, encouraging fantifa protest activity in response to high-profile homophobic and transphobic violence that feminists associate with misogyny.